 MINIMALIST GOALS TO SIMPLIFY YOUR LIFE THIS YEAR

 Minimalism is a lifestyle encouraging us to find meaning and value without the stuff and clutter of modern life.
 In this article we look at some ways you can set minimalist goals to simplify your life over the coming year.
-There’s a free printable worksheet you can get to identify your priorities and define what’s important to you so you can set goals that really align with what matters to you.
+There’s a free goal-setting workbook you can get to identify your priorities and define what’s important to you so you can set goals that really align with what matters to you.

 MINIMALISM AND THE MINIMALIST LIFESTYLE